Rocket Power: Beach Bandits: Plot

-The game begins with the characters of Rocket Power being moments from beginning their summer vacation.
-Suddenly, the ensemble of characters realize all of the sand in Ocean Shores has been taken away by a mysterious criminal.
+The game begins with the characters of Rocket Power about to start their summer vacation.
+Suddenly, the characters realize the sand in Ocean Shores has been taken away by a mysterious criminal.
 After investigation, they find out a company called Golem Industries has stolen all of the sand and decide to stop them.

-The characters go to the lakes, where they discover that the water there has also been stolen by Golem Industries.
-The water is found to be used to ship electricity to a secret base.
+The characters go to the lakes and find out that the water there has also been stolen by Golem Industries.
+They find out that the water is used to ship electricity to a secret base.
 They destroy the water plants, and after a confrontation with the "Barramundi Bot", return to Ocean Shores.

 They eventually arrive at "Wishing Waters", the location of the secret base, which is revealed to be a giant robot factory underneath a water park controlled by a sentient supercomputer.
-Sam, one of the characters, hacks into the computer's programming to build a robot to gain access to robot-only areas.
+Sam, one of the characters, hacks into the computer's program in order to build a robot that can gain access to robot-only areas.
 After exploring most of the base, they come into contact with "Cyrax", the supercomputer controlling the factory, which destroys their robot.
 After Team Rocket Power destroys all of Cyrax's computer chips with skateboards, Cyrax promptly explodes, and they escape.
 After coming back to Ocean Shores for a second time, the characters challenge Lars to a downhill dirt track race.
 After winning the dirt track race, they manage to convince Lars to give them the secret location of Golem Industries' headquarters.

 Once they make it inside the base, they find a massive earthquake machine that Golem Sr, the Golem Industries owner, controls.
-In the cutscene that follows, Golem turns the machine on, the base rumbles, and a pipe knocks into him, sending him into a pool of lava.
+Golem turns the machine on, the base rumbles, and a pipe knocks into him, sending him into a pool of lava.
 Golem then comes out of the lava and is revealed to be a robot.
 The characters confront Golem and destroy him.

 After the gang returns to Ocean Shores for a final time, they find out that the mastermind behind the entire plan is Eric Golem Jr., the alleged son of Golem Sr..
 He threatens to destroy all of Ocean Shores with a giant tsunami machine.
 In order to stop the impending destruction, they challenge Eric to a final set of race challenges.
 After the third battle, however, Eric quits the challenges and runs to the control room, prompting Otto, another character, to race him on hoverboards to get to the control room before he does.
 After Otto's win, the base is destroyed.
 During the final scene, everyone forgives Eric Golem Jr., for everything that he has done and encourages him to make human friends.